 - Serve with Parmesan cheese.
 The more the merrier.

 This pasta dish makes really great leftovers too.
 Depending on how much your crew eats, you may want to plan to make extra of this dish if you want leftovers.

 Unfortunately, there are never leftovers of this in our house.
 It gets eaten up in one setting.

 Give this dish a try and I am sure you will love it!

 Broken Noodles with Sausage, Kale and Mushrooms

 - 1 package of lasagna noodles broken into chunky pieces do not use the pre-cooked lasagna noodles

-- 1 bunch of kale leaves with the leafy part cut off of the stems and then cut thin (discard stems since they are tough)
+- 2 small bunches of kale leaves with the leafy part cut off of the stems and then cut thin (discard stems since they are tough)